Vicious806/TrueCircleNewVersion/replit.md

-# FriendMeet - Social Dining Application
+# TrueCircle - Social Dining Application

 ## Overview

-FriendMeet is a social dining platform that connects food lovers to make new friends over meals.
+TrueCircle is a social dining platform that connects food lovers to make new friends over meals.
 The application allows users to create and join meetups of different sizes (1-on-1, 3 people, or group), chat with participants, and coordinate dining experiences at restaurants and cafes.

 ## System Architecture